 Connecting Facebook to Switchboard Live

-You can still stream to multiple platforms without a Switchboard Live subscription.
+You can still stream to multiple platforms online without a Switchboard Live subscription.

-Once you’ve connected your social streaming platforms, streaming is easy.
+Once you’ve connected your social streaming platforms, online streaming is easy.

 To begin your stream, go live on Dacast using your live streaming encoder.
-Next, visit your Switchboard Live account and turn on the destinations you want to live stream to.
+Next, visit your Switchboard Live account and turn on the destinations you want to live broadcast to.

 What if I’m not a Switchboard Live Customer?